-ASU will reach its 25MW solar generation goal in July 2014 on the way to becoming completely carbon neutral by 2025.
+ASU is on its way to becoming completely carbon neutral by 2025.

 "I came to ASU because I knew that I wanted to be involved in business, and I wanted to make a difference.
 And what better way to make a difference in the business world than to help the planet and to help everyone involved."

 - Chelsi Tyron, Graduate Student, School of Sustainability, Arizona State University